 A cutting board, platter or plate you already have at home all work great!
 If you're wanting to get a special charcuterie board, these are all great options:

-A long Acacia serving board– These sell like hot cakes, but there’s other similar items if this one is sold out.
-My favorite serving board is a long handled board similar to this that we purchased at Ikea last year.
-Some retailers sell similar long handled Acacia wood serving boards for over $60, so if you can get one under $35, it’s a good price.
-Acacia makes a gorgeous and durable serving board that’s beautiful to display on your counter all year round.
+A long Acacia serving board- These sell like hotcakes, but there are other similar items if this one is sold out.
+My favorite serving board is a long-handled board similar to this that we purchased at Ikea last year.
+Some retailers sell similar long-handled Acacia wood serving boards for over $60, so if you can get one under $35, it's a good price.
+Acacia makes a gorgeous and durable serving board that's beautiful to display on your counter all year round.

-When we’re putting together a larger charcuterie board, we like to use:
+When we're putting together a larger healthy and low carb charcuterie board, we like to use:

-You of course can skip the nuts and fruit if you’re making a Keto board and want t0 keep your low carb meat and cheese board as low in carbs as possible.
+You can, of course, skip the nuts and fruit if you're making a Keto board and want t0 keep your low carb meat and cheese board as low in carbs as possible.

 That being said, when serving a crowd the color variations and having some crisp items like nuts are nice for guests too.